-- First of all, the stunningly beautiful location known as Whitehaven Beach formed on a portion of what now bears the name of Whitsunday Island.
+- The stunningly beautiful location known as Whitehaven Beach formed on a portion of what now bears the name of Whitsunday Island.
 Staff Commander EP Bedwell became the first non-indigenous person to discover the gorgeous location.

-- Further, this represents only one of the many names from the British county of Cumberland that Bedwell brought to the area.
+- This represents only one of the many names from the British county of Cumberland that Bedwell brought to the area.
 That fact isn’t really surprising, though, given the times.
 He simply followed a pattern previously laid down by another Eurpoean.

-- Due to its incredible natural beauty, Whitehaven Beach now constitutes an extremely popular tourist destination in the area.
-This popularity mainly occurs due to the presence of the startlingly white sand, and brilliant turquoise colored waters.
-As a result, large numbers of both tourists and locals visit the gorgeous site annually.
+- This popularity among vacationers mainly occurs due to the ongoing presence of the startlingly white sand, and brilliant turquoise colored waters.
+As a result, an extremely large number of both tourists and locals visit the gorgeous site annually.

 Whitehaven Beach Physical Description

 That’s due to the fact that where the formation appears on Whitsunday Island, the feature extends only a short distance.
 In fact, this truly awesome wonder of Nature only stretches for about 4.35 mi ( 7 km).
 That’s quite small, compared to many similar sites.

-Furthermore, the incredible splendor of the popular site does not remain its only distinction.
-That holds true due to the fact that its very nature remains quite unusual.
+The incredible splendor of the popular site does not constitute its only distinction, though.
+That holds true due to the fact that its very nature represents something quite unusual.
 This statement rings true because of the dazzling white sand that covers it.

 Whitehaven Beach Location and Formation

 Much like numerous other natural marvels, the fabulous Whitehaven Beach formed as part of the continent of Australia.
-Yet more precisely, the island on which it formed lies close to the coast of Central Queensland.
+Even more precisely, however, the island on which this breathtaking site formed lies close to the coast of Central Queensland.

 That’s because neither the geology of the island itself nor that of adjacent islands displays any appreciable amount of the mineral.
-Currently, one theory suggests that the unique sand most likely arrived via prevailing sea currents.
+Currently, one theory, still in debate, suggests that the unique sand most likely arrived via prevailing sea currents.

 If so, this action likely occurred over millions of years.

-Additionally, the fascinating and somewhat mysterious sand of Whitehaven Beach also possesses yet another unique quality.
-In point of fact, the individual grains of sand remain extremely small and fine, compared to most.
+The fascinating and somewhat mysterious sand of Whitehaven Beach also possesses yet another unique quality.
+In point of fact, the individual grains of sand measure as extremely small and fine, compared to most.

-That holds true due to the fact that in 2008, the beach also gained worldwide fame as the cleanest beach in Queensland, Australia, per Keep Australia Beautiful.
+That holds true due to the fact that in 2008, the stunning beach also gained worldwide fame as the cleanest beach in Queensland, Australia, per Keep Australia Beautiful.
 This formed a part of the Clean Beach Challenge State Awards.
-Finally, the unique sand also retains no heat, remaining cool at all times.
-We know, because our founder personally visited the site.
+Our own founder visited the site.